klavinslab/aquaverse/docs/installation/index.md

 For users who need a customized deployment, we suggest you adapt the Docker Compose scripts in these repositories to fit your configuration.
 These scripts use the Docker image [aquariumbio/aquarium](https://hub.docker.com/repository/docker/aquariumbio/aquarium) along with a set of images for supporting services.

-A basic Aquarium deployment consists of the Aquarium service, a database, an object-store, an image server, and a web-server.
+An Aquarium deployment consists of the Aquarium service, a database, an object-store, an image server, and a web-server.
 A deployment may also have an email service.

 <img src="docs/installation/images/aquarium-config.png"